Glory199701/DELAYED-OIL-PROJECT-1/README.md

 '''
 **TOOLS USED**
-• **Microsoft Excel:** Utilized for preliminary data correction and initial review of the dataset.
+1.**Microsoft Excel:** Utilized for preliminary data correction and initial review of the dataset.
-• **SQL Server:** Employed for data cleaning and in-depth analysis to extract meaningful insights.
+2. **SQL Server:** Employed for data cleaning and in-depth analysis to extract meaningful insights.
-•**Power BI:** Used to visualize insights and provide detailed, interactive reports.
+3.**Power BI:** Used to visualize insights and provide detailed, interactive reports.

 **EXPLORATORY DATA ANALYSIS (EDA)**